 If you've just gotten your braces, you might be looking for a sports mouth guard to wear over your orthodontic appliances.
-Our BC and Alberta orthodontists share the rationale for wearing a mouth guard with braces and list some tips.
+Our BC orthodontists share the rationale for wearing a mouth guard with braces and list some tips.

 No matter how old you are, having orthodontic treatment with braces can bring some big changes - taking care of your teeth and orthodontic appliances, getting used to talking and eating with braces and dealing with occasional discomfort after adjustments can take some time.

 If you play sports, your orthodontist may also recommend you wear a mouthguard with your braces to protect your teeth from injury and trauma.
 In this article, we'll discuss what a mouth guard is, how wearing a mouth guard with braces works and other tips.